jmankoff/interaction/assignments/undo.md

 - Make sure the code you want to submit is pushed to GitLab (origin/master)
   - If you just commit locally and don't push, GitGrade won't see those changes
 - (Optional) Go to your repo on GitLab to double check that the latest commit hash matches your latest local commit hash
-- Go to the turn in link: [https://gitgrade.cs.washington.edu/student/assignment/55/turnin](https://gitgrade.cs.washington.edu/student/assignment/55/turnin)
+- Go to the turn in link: [https://gitgrade.cs.washington.edu/student/assignment/59/turnin](https://gitgrade.cs.washington.edu/student/assignment/59/turnin)
 - Check the box and click "Turn in"

-# Turn-in

-## Submission Instructions

-You will turn in the following files <a href="javascript:alert('Turn-in link pending assignment release');">here</a>:

 ## Grading (10pts)